IgorColetoBueno/IgorColetoBueno/Resume.md

 > Skills: FinTech · Expo · English B2 · 2FA · GraphQL · TypeScript · React Native · Unit Tests

-Allocated at the Concepta Tech client, I worked with a team of 5 developers in a React Native application.
-It was a rich experience because the project was about a Fin-Tech app, so the level of exigence was huge and the charge for clean code, within the principles of clean architecture, SOLID, and test coverage helped me to consolidate the knowledge I already had.
+Allocated at the Concepta Tech client, I worked with a team of 5 developers on a React Native application.
+It was a rich experience because the project was about a Fin-Tech app, so the level of exigence was huge, and the charge for clean code, within the principles of clean architecture, SOLID, and test coverage, helped me to consolidate the knowledge I already had.

 ---
 ### Foursys · Full-time